ChristianIsaacRoy/UnityStyleGuide/README.md

 ### 5.2 No Player Visible Z Fighting

 Levels should not have any [z-fighting](https://en.wikipedia.org/wiki/Z-fighting) in all areas visible to the player.

+<a name="5.3"></a>
+### 5.3 Use Empty Game Objects as Folders

+Organize game objects into folders using empty game objects.
+Try to maintain a balanced hierarchy, having a hierachy that is too shallow/deep will effect performance.

 <a name="6"></a>
 ## 6. Meshes / .obj / .fbx